 Q) Is it possible to collect the support payments from personal property?

-A) Under some state laws, the enforcement official can issue an order to withhold and deliver.
+NOTE: Under some state laws, the enforcement official can issue an order to withhold and deliver.
 The order is sent to the person, company, or institution that is holding property belonging to the debtor, such as a bank account, investments, or personal property.
 The holder of the property must deliver it either to the enforcement agency or court that issued the support order.
 Some states permit the property to be attached or seized and sold to pay the debt.
 Some states require noncustodial parents with a poor payment history to pledge property as a guarantee of payment.
 Non-payment results in forfeiture of the property.